twbs/bootstrap/site/content/docs/5.0/components/tooltips.md

 {{< callout warning >}}
 ##### Overflow `auto` and `scroll`

-Tooltip position attempts to automatically change when a <b>parent container</b> has `overflow: auto` or `overflow: scroll` like our `.table-responsive`, but still keeps the original placement's positioning.
+Tooltip position attempts to automatically change when a **parent container** has `overflow: auto` or `overflow: scroll` like our `.table-responsive`, but still keeps the original placement's positioning.
 To resolve, set the [`boundary` option](https://popper.js.org/docs/v2/modifiers/flip/#boundary) (for the flip modifier using `popperConfig` option) to any HTMLElement to override the default value, `'clippingParents'`, such as `document.body`:

 ```js
 var exampleEl = document.getElementById('example')